unicef-drp/GeoSight-OS-Documentation/src/user/manual/home.md

 GeoSight is an open-source web geospatial data platform developed by UNICEF for easy data visualization and analysis.
 It is specifically designed to simplify the creation of online maps for visualizing multiple indicators at a sub-national level to support evidence-based decision-making for better results for children.
 This data is displayed utilizing reference boundaries pulled dynamically from GeoRepo.

 The home page is your first destination when opening GeoSight.
+It contains:

+1️.
+A banner

-It contains 1️. a banner, 2️. a list of projects (either owned by you or shared with you) and, 3️.
+2️. a list of projects (either owned by you or shared with you)

+3️.
 Admin/User menu.

 ## The Project Gallery